calvinbui/calvin.me-jekyll/_posts/2016-01-11-napp-it-10gbps-network-solaris-11.markdown

 To enable jumbo frames on Solaris 11, Oracle provides a [very easy guide](https://docs.oracle.com/cd/E19120-01/open.solaris/819-6990/ggtwf/index.html) to this:

-1. Select the interface to enable jumbo frames on, list it using the command:v4
+1. Select the interface to enable jumbo frames on, list it using the command:

        $ dladm show-phys
        LINK      MEDIA    STATE SPEED DUPLEX DEVICE